 Location: PC-Pool Georg-Elias-Müller-Institut für Psychologie, Heinrich-Düker-Weg 12, 37073 Göttingen, Erdgeschoss, Raum 0.481

-Program: The focus will be on downstream analyses for species delimitation, detecting hybridization, dealing with polyploidy, and using RAD data.
+Topic: The focus will be on downstream analyses for species delimitation, detecting hybridization, dealing with polyploidy, and using RAD data.
 Participants should be familiar with basics of NGS and assembly of RAD data.
-Block sessions will provide introductions and time for hands-on analysis of data on HPC cluster (Göttingen).
+Block sessions will provide introductions and time for hands-on analysis of data on HPC clusters (Göttingen).

 15:00-18:00 Welcome, introduction into use of HPC cluster (Göttingen), data upload; SplitsTree (hybrids) (K. Karbstein & C. Pätzold)

 9:00-13:00 STRUCTURE, HyDe and Quartet sampling for species, hybrids, polyploids (K. Karbstein)

 14:00-18:00 SNiPloid for polyploid and hybrid genomes (N. Wagner, C. Pätzold, K. Karbstein)

 9:00-13:00 SNAPP (and related programs if requested by participants): species delimitation using coalescence methods (Loïs Rancilhac)

 14:00-16:00 Free analyses tailored to participants’ needs

 Registration: Registration is now closed.
 Please send last minute requests to Claudia Pätzold (email@example.com).